galetaire/spahousing/pages/posts/multivariate.md

 - **Unemployment, Inflation**: average rate for the given year.
 - **Real price**[^1]: percentage difference between the nominal and the inflation rate.
-- **Mortgages, Home sales, Nominal price, Interest rate**: percentage of annual change compared to the previous year.
+- **Mortgages, Home sales, Nominal price, Interest rate (_Mibor/Euribor_)**: percentage of annual change compared to the previous year.
-  - _About the interest rate_: until 2001, the reference interest rate is the _Mibor_, and from 2002 onwards is the _Euribor_.

 # Data sources